oprogramador/plezuro_js/doc/rst/source/tutorial/basics/operators/index.rst

 =========

 One of the important features of a programming language are operators.
-Technically it would be possible to create a language before operators.
+Technically it would be possible to create a language without operators.
 However it facilities much the syntax.
-For example in an expression '1+3' we have an operator '+' which does the addition.
+For example in an expression ``1+3`` we have an operator ``+`` which does the addition.
 In comparison with other languages, Plezuro has some special operators such as the comma (',') or the semicolon (';').